anastassiavybornova/knudepunkter/docs/README_Fyn.md

 # Troubleshooting: What if running the Planner doesn't work?

 For troubleshooting, [contact us](mailto:anvy@itu.dk)!
-We also prepared a QGIS project showing the final output of the tool.
+We also prepared a QGIS project showing the final output of the Planner.
 It is available for download [here](LINK).